-- If, during the twelve (12) month lease period, a nonexempt person becomes exempt, it is his or her responsibility to report this to the WHA and provide documentation of exempt status. - If, during the twelve (12) month lease period, an exempt person becomes nonexempt, it is his or her responsibility to report this to the WHA.
+- If, during the twelve (12) month lease period, a nonexempt person becomes exempt, it is their responsibility to report this to the WHA and provide documentation of exempt status. - If, during the twelve (12) month lease period, an exempt person becomes nonexempt, it is their responsibility to report this to the WHA.
 Upon receipt of this information the WHA will provide the person with the appropriate documentation form(s) and a list of agencies in the community that provide volunteer and/or training opportunities.